deepbsd/binfiles/README.md

 the progress bar as long as I need to.
 So far, I think this might be my favorite approach and solution.

+## find\_keymaps.sh

+I was looking for a way to find all my keyboard keymap files for my DARCHI script (to install Arch linux) and I needed to try out a few ideas.
+Eventually I needed to only delete the map.gz suffix, because there are lots of duplicates in the directory if you delete any part of the filename prior to the map.gz suffix.
+I just needed a test function to try it out.